threefoldtecharchive/rivine/research/stellar/stellar.md

 Due to the Stellar Consensus protocol, very fast settlement is achieved (seconds).
 Stellar itself claims 1500 TPS while people claim to reach 10 000 TPS easily on Google cloud platform without optimizations.

-Private/public stellar networks can easily be created seperate from the  main Stellar network.
+Private/public stellar networks can easily be created separate from the main Stellar network.

 Validating nodes do not have to archive the entire history while a full validator or archiver does consume  terrabytes for the full public stellar network.